Friday February 03, 2023

-According to the CPSC, fatal child drownings remain high among children ages 1-4.
+HOA pool safety is paramount in any scenario, but it can be especially critical in residential communities where many families with small children reside.
+That’s why FirstService Residential is supporting the U.S. Consumer Product Safety Commission (CPSC) in its nationwide campaign to reduce pool drownings.According to the CPSC, fatal child drownings remain high among children ages 1-4.
 Safety becomes even more critical when you consider the sheer number of pools and swimmers in North America.
 Swimming is the most popular recreational activity for children and teens ages 7 to 17 in the U.S. They have ample opportunities, with over 10.7 million pools in the country, the overwhelming majority private pools.

 In Canada, there are around 1.1 million pools.
 The most recent studies available place swimming as the third most popular sport of choice in that country, trailing only extremely popular mainstays like hockey and golf.

-What are some HOA swimming pool rules?
+What are some essential HOA pool rules?

-1. Supervise children
+Supervise children

-Ideally, your community pool is staffed with a trained and certified lifeguard.
+Ideally, your HOA pool is staffed with a trained and certified lifeguard.
 A property management company can help you hire this professional, and they can assist with ongoing training, too.
 Remember that your busier pool hours may require multiple lifeguards.
 In some states, like New Jersey, pool size is a factor in lifeguard requirements.
 It is also important to monitor water depth and ensure children are capable to swim in different areas of the pool, and never allow them to swim in areas too deep for their skill level.

 “It’s important to have a policy that all children under the age of 18 must be accompanied by an adult, preferably a parent or guardian,” said Timothy Fowler, Director of Security Operations and Community Solutions at FirstService Residential.
 “If you don’t have a lifeguard, you must post signs indicating that there is no lifeguard and that all using the pool are swimming at their own risk and indicating basic safety rules such as no glass, no running, no diving, etcetera.”